paezha/University-AI-Panel/README.md

 for free, and use the systems for education and research only?
 What does “commercial uses” even mean?

-As the fountain of human-generated content, generously shared by countless people over a period of decades, becomes exhausted by a handful of corporations developing AIs, there has been a turn towards what might be the last juicy nuggets of information left on the internet.
+As the fountain of human-generated content–generously (one might even say naively) shared by untold numbers of people over a period of decades–becomes exhausted by a handful of corporations developing AIs, there has been a turn towards what might be the last juicy nuggets of information left on the internet.

-OpenAI, as a leader in data grabbing, turned to Stack Overflow for more data (Stack Overflow 2024).
+OpenAI, a global leader in data grabbing, turned to Stack Overflow for more data (Stack Overflow 2024).
 Stack Overflow [bills itself](https://stackoverflow.com) as “\[a\] community-based space to find and contribute answers to technical challenges, and one of the most popular websites in the world”.
 Said community was